Twitter loses nearly half advertising revenue since Elon Musk takeover

 - Published

-Twitter has lost almost half of its advertising revenue since it was bought by Elon Musk for $44 billion (£33.6bn) last October, its owner has revealed.
+Twitter has lost almost half of its advertising revenue since it was bought by Elon Musk for $44bn (£33.6bn) last October, its owner has revealed.

-He said the company had not seen the increase in receipts that had been expected in June, but added that July was a "bit more promising."
+He said the company had not seen the increase in sales that had been expected in June, but added that July was a "bit more promising".

-Mr Musk sacked about half of Twitter's 7,500 staff when he took over in 2022 in a effort to cut costs.
+Mr Musk sacked about half of Twitter's 7,500 staff when he took over in 2022 in an effort to cut costs.

 Rival app Threads now has 150 million users, according to some estimates.